-Minnesota Rubber and plastics has extensive experience over-molding a variety of rubber compounds – including LSR – over plastic, steel, brass and aluminum.
+Minnesota Rubber and plastics has extensive experience over-molding a variety of rubber compounds – including Liquid Silicone Rubber (LSR) – over plastic, steel, brass and aluminum.

 Large part or small – we have the over-molding solution to solve your most complex component challenge.
 Rubber AND Plastics is truly one of our core differentiators, and we can do it all under one roof.

-Let us know the problem….We will design the solution
+Let us know the over-molding problem….We will design the solution

 Utilizing our application engineering and design team will set you on the right path.
 Through their detailed interaction with you, they know when its best to over-mold or just assemble, as well as when to chemically or mechanically bond.
 These are critical decisions which can drive product performance and cost for your project.